Final Fantasy XII: Revenant Wings: Plot

-Heading out from their home in Dalmasca's capital of Rabanastre, Vaan and Penelo are pursing Balthier and Fran, who are searching for a treasure called the Cache of Glabados.
+Heading out from their home in Dalmasca's capital of Rabanastre, Vaan and Penelo are pursuing Balthier and Fran, who are searching for a treasure called the Cache of Glabados.
 Upon retrieving the Cache, a pair of crystals, the temple collapses and Vaan loses his airship.
 Returned to Rabanastre, Vaan and Penelo then witness a derelict airship landing outside the city.
 Sneaking on board with a group of friends, Vaan and Penelo are transported by the ship to Lemurés, home of the Aegyl.
 While exploring they run into Llyud, who reveals that the Aegyl are at war with sky pirate bands commanded by a figure dubbed the Judge of Wings.
 The Judge of Wings seeks the three auralith, powerful shards of auracite that keep Lemurés airborne.
 While Vaan and Penelo attempt to help the Aegyl, the Judge of Wings destroys the first auralith, granting the party a vision of Balthier's death at the Judge's hands.
 The Aegyl also begin acting more aggressively.

 During their search for information on the Judge, the party discovers the second auralith's location, but when they reach it the Judge summons the esper Bahamut and damages their airship before fleeing.
 While on the island, the party run into another adventurer, Velis, who is seeking his lover Mydia.
 The group eventually find Velis is an esper, forcing them to destroy him, and that Mydia is the Judge of Wings; a third crystal that formed part of the Cache of Glabados is empowering her.
 After repairing their ship, the party recruit Fran and find Balthier, but after they drive off the Judge he destroys the second auralith, which transports the party to an illusory realm.
 While within the realm, the party learn that Lemurés was created by Feolthanos in rebellion against the Occuria, god-like beings who controlled Ivalice.
 He isolated the Aegyl, but the auraliths required the anima (souls) of the Aegyl to function, which has gradually drained them of their spirits and turned their dead into Espers.

 Escaping with the party, Vaan recruits Balthier, who reveals he knew of Lemurés's history and that the Judge of Wings is now an anima-drained puppet of Feolthanos who is harvesting anima for am unknown purpose.
 As the party head to confront Feolthanos, they are joined by allied forces from the surface led by Ashe and Basch.
 As the auraliths were destroyed, the Aegyl's restored anima has driven them into a frenzy and they have begun attacking Ivalice.
 After defeating the Judge of Wings, Myria's freed anima guides them to Feolthanos, revealed to be an Aegyl who attained immortality by merging with the final auralith and now seeks to destroy Ivalice.
 The party destroy Feolthanos and the last auralith, dispelling the Espers and causing Lemurés to fall from the sky.
 The now-pacified Aegyl leave with Llyud to find a new home, and the party goes their separate ways.